zahlman/zahlman.github.io/posts/2025/03/07/python-packaging-4.md

 ## Pip, `venv`, `ensurepip` and Pip

+It's actually a bit worse than that.

-The other issue here, of course, is that the bootstrap provided by `ensurepip` is effectively frozen in time.
+The bootstrap provided by `ensurepip` is effectively frozen in time.
 In that Python 3.12 virtual environment, for example, we get a *reasonably* new version:

 ```
 $ ./test312/bin/pip list